Qeolvdxu/ride_the_commandline/README.md

 ## 0. Step-by-step

-       This puzzle consists of a premade directory with some different files.
-You will use your basic command line skills to solve this puzzle.
+         This puzzle consists of... nothing!
+You will use your basic command line skills to create, move, delete, and copy files.
+         The basics are all you need to solve this puzzle.

+    * create a directory called step-by-step
+    * move into the new directory
+    * use the '>' command to store the output of 'ls ..' into a file ( .. is the parent directory while . is the curren )
+    * copy this files contents into a new file with a different name
+    * remove the old copy
+    * move the remianing dile into the parent directory

+    Useful commands that may help you out: ls, cd, mv, cp, >, rm, mkdir, man, whatis,

 ## 1. THE SWARM